darkfeline/dantalian/doc/specs.rst

 hard links, everything under its root must belong to one file system.
 As an implementation detail, due to having to symlink directories, take care moving the hitagiFS after creation.
-Running ``hfs init`` on it after moving will fix all of the symlinks (Running any command will fix it).
-This may take some time.
+Running ``hfs init`` on it after moving will fix all of the symlinks (Running any command will fix it, but you don't have to look for something to tag or find if you use ``hfs init`` ).

 Tsun side
 ---------